Regularly Used Khmer Food Ingredients

 Banana leaves are used to wrap food for steaming or grilling.
-The moisture, scent and flavor of the banana leaf makes a difference to the texture and flavor of the food.
+The moisture, scent and flavour of the banana leaf make a difference to the texture and flavour of the food.
 They are usually sold in the frozen section of your local Asian supermarket.
 Before using to wrap food, the leaves should be softened for easy folding, either by soaking in hot water for 5 to 10 minutes or briefly heated on low heat in the oven.

 Basil used in Cambodian cooking comes in two types.
 Holy Basil is known as merap prey.
 This variety, which can reach several feet in height, has a unique scent that is a combination of sweet Italian basil and geranium.
 Holy basil is a common ingredient in Cambodian cuisine—it is often added at the end of the cooking in stir-fry dishes or to stuffing.
-It can be found in most Asian grocery stores, and may be substituted with Thai basil.
-Thai Basil, known as chie nieng vong in Cambodian has a dark green leaf.
+It can be found in most Asian grocery stores and may be substituted with Thai basil.
+Thai Basil (O. basilicum), known as chie nieng vong in Cambodian has a dark green leaf.
 Its aroma is similar to Italian basil, with a slight aniseed tang.
-Thai basil is used frequently in Cambodia to flavor salads and soups.
-Like most basils, it should only be added to the dish at the very last moment, otherwise it will lose its fragrance and texture.
+Thai basil is used frequently in Cambodia to flavour salads and soups.
+Like most basil, it should only be added to the dish at the very last moment, otherwise, it will lose its fragrance and texture.
 It will keep well in the refrigerator for a few days, or to make it stay fresh longer, lay thin layers of basil leaves flat in between sheets of paper towel inside an airtight container.
-Fresh coriander leaves (cilantro), or sweet Italian basil can be substituted, but the flavor will not be the same.
+Fresh coriander leaves (cilantro), or sweet Italian basil can be substituted, but the flavour will not be the same.

-Chili peppers come in many shapes, sizes and colors.
-Fresh green and red finger-length chilies are moderately hot, whereas tiny red, green or orange bird’s-eye chilies are very hot.
-Dried chili peppers, known as mate phlao krim in Cambodia, refer to mild finger-length chili peppers, with their seeds removed, salted and then dried.
+Dried chilli peppers, known as mate phlao krim in Cambodia, refer to mild finger-length chilli peppers, with their seeds removed, salted and then dried.
 They must be soaked before crushing, to remove any residual salt.